mileskent/MATH1554/Master.md

 ## Partitioned/Block Matrix
-A partitioned matrix is a matrix that you write as a matrix of matrices
+A partitioned matrix is a matrix that you write as a matrix of matrices When doing multiplication with a block matrix, make sure the "receiving" matrix's entries go first, to respect the lack of commutativity in matrix multiplication.
+See HW 2.4 if this doesn't make sense.

 ## Row Column Method
 Let A be m x n and B be n x p matrix.
 Then, the (i, j) entry of AB is